 University Work Force:

 Time-limited positions are typically positions funded by a contract or grant for a specified period of time.
-Employees filling positions designated as time-limited do not have retention rights under layoff rules and regulations nor have layoff appeal rights.
-Note: Time-limited position numbers usually have a "T" as the last digit.
+Employees filling positions designated as time-limited do not have retention rights under layoff rules and regulations, nor have layoff appeal rights.
+Note: Time-limited position numbers have a "T" as the last digit.

 OPS Staff and OPS Student appointments are temporary, at-will employment.
 These positions are used to accomplish short term or intermittent tasks.
 These employees do not fill established individual positions, but are in pooled categories.
 OPS employees are not eligible for most benefits (i.e. annual leave, sick leave, holidays and tuition waiver).
 However, they are eligible for the mandatory State of Florida 401(a) FICA Alternative Plan, Employee Assistance Program, participation in certain State Group Insurance benefits (must meet eligibility requirements) and certain investment plans.